-Injunctive measures can be taken in the absence of the infringing party (ex parte proceedings) if the plaintiff can invoke and substantiate irreparable harm.
+Injunctive measures can be taken in the absence of the infringing party if the plaintiff can invoke and substantiate irreparable harm.
 In this case, however, the defendant must be notified of the injunctive order within three working days of its execution; otherwise, any enforcement of the respective court order will be null and void.